richelbilderbeek/cer_raket/grading.md

  * Presentatie-technisch (audiovisuele middelen): excellent would be aesthesically pleasing slides, few text, relevant pictures and graphs, graphs all have readable labels
  * Vermogen tot discussie: excellent would be clearly expressing (un)certainty in students' knowledge, being able to answer the questions that are answered in the literature used
  * Mondeling uitdrukkingsvaardigheid: excellent would be that ideas are presented as simply as possible (but not simpler), presentation appears well-prepared (that is: has been practiced and refined multiple times)

+## Misc

+ * Plan your 40 working hours any way you like on the five weekdays.
+You are strongly encouraged to spend 8 hours per day (which includes lunch!) at exactly the same timespan each workday (e.g. 9:00-17:00).
+   Deviations should be the exception, not the rule
+ * No higher grade for working more hours.
+Please spend the time you work well, please spend you free time as such, only continue working when you feel like it
+ * Day off: FR April 27 (Koningsdag), ?TH May 10 (Hemelvaart), MO May 21 (Tweede Pinksterdag).
+You are strongly encouraged to not work on those days
+ * Try not to worry when you don't get it the first read/try.
+It is expected you are human, thus imperfect.
+   Do signal your progress honestly
+ * No higher grade for visiting Giacomondays, although it will make the project feel more enjoyable